New physics in the $ZZh$ vertex: One-loop contributions from a radiative seesaw model: The vertex and new physics contributions

 The first diagram is of Dirac type, as it involves only Dirac-like $n_{j}n_{i}h$ vertex insertions, as defined in Eq.~(\ref{Diracvertex}), whereas the remaining three diagrams are of Majorana type, since they require the insertion of at least one Majorana $n_{j}n_{i}h$ or $n_{j}n_{i}Z$ coupling, given in Eqs.~(\ref{Majoranavertex})–(\ref{Majoranavertex2}).
 The acronym BS, standing for ``Bose symmetry'', indicates, in Eq.~\eqref{feynmandiagrams}, that further contributing diagrams obtained by the implementation of BS, through interchange of the two external $Z$ bosons, have been also considered.
 Let us point out that, by virtue of the properties of the charge-conjugation matrix $C$, the analytical expressions arising from the Majorana-type diagrams are found to coincide with those of their Dirac-type counterparts.\\

 Note that each of the one-loop diagrams contributing to the partial amplitude $\Gamma^{ijk}_{\mu\nu}$ displayed in Eq.~(\ref{feynmandiagrams}), including those generated by the BS prescription, exhibits a superficial degree of divergence equal to 1, thus signaling the potential appearance of ultraviolet divergences.
 With this in mind, we employ the method of dimensional regularization~\cite{Bollini,THOOFT}.
 Within this framework, spacetime dimensions are analytically continued to $D=4-\epsilon$, with $\epsilon\to 0$, which modifies the loop integrals as $\int \frac{d^4k}{(2\pi)^4}\to \mu_{R}^{4-D}\int \frac{d^Dk}{(2\pi)^D}$, where $\mu_{R}$ denotes the renormalization scale.
-The analytical evaluation of the corresponding Feynman diagrams is then carried out using the Passarino–Veltman tensor reduction method~\cite{PASSARINO1979151,DEVARAJ1998483}, implemented in \textsc{Mathematica}, by Wolfram, through the packages \textsc{FeynCalc}~\cite{FeynCalc1,FeynCalc2,FeynCalc3} and \textsc{Package-X}~\cite{Patel_2015}.
-Our calculation yields new-physics contributions to the anomalous couplings $\lambda_j$, with $j\neq 1$, and $\tilde{\lambda}_1$, in accordance with the Lorentz-covariant parametrizations shown in Eqs.~(\ref{Geven})–(\ref{Godd}), which are found to be ultraviolet finite.
-The only remaining ultraviolet divergence appears in $\lambda_1$, which is expected, since this coupling has a tree-level SM counterpart and can therefore be renormalized.
-The present investigation focuses on the one-loop contributions to anomalous couplings, not present in the SM at the tree level, so from here on we ignore the $\lambda_1$ coupling.
-In what follows, we denote the new-physics contributions to the anomalous couplings $\lambda_j$, with $j\neq 1$, and $\tilde{\lambda}_1$ by $L_\textrm{NP}^{(+)}$ and $L_\textrm{NP}^{(-)}$.
-Specifically, $L_\textrm{NP}^{(+)}$ corresponds to the $CP$-even anomalous couplings $\lambda_j$, whereas $L_\textrm{NP}^{(-)}$ is associated with the $CP$-odd anomalous coupling $\tilde{\lambda}_1$.
-All these quantities can be written in the generic form
+The analytical evaluation of the corresponding Feynman diagrams is then carried out using the Passarino–Veltman tensor reduction method~\cite{PASSARINO1979151,DEVARAJ1998483}, implemented in \textsc{Mathematica}, by Wolfram, through the packages \textsc{FeynCalc}~\cite{FeynCalc1,FeynCalc2,FeynCalc3} and \textsc{Package-X}~\cite{Patel_2015}. \\